 When our new home was finished, a stressful process in and of itself, we moved out to the foothills.
 Now I spend hours just staring at those incredible mountains, with their ever changing cloud and weather patterns.

 The silence and beauty of this area takes my breath away daily, but in a good way… “Goodbye city life!”

-I’m a newcomer to rural southern Colorado.
-After two years I decided to compile a short journal about the ups and downs of moving from a good-sized city to rural America to build a passive solar retirement home: A Memoir of Retirement: From Suburbia to Solar in Southern Colorado Please share this information with your friends if they are considering similar life changes.
+Check out my new book: A Memoir of Retirement: From Suburbia to Solar in Southern Colorado and share this information with your friends if they are considering a move to rural America.
 Feel free to contact me directly to discuss any of these challenges, and to order your own signed copies of any of my books!
 Cheers, Laura Lee (email me: MidlifeCrisisQueen@gmail.com)